SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-storage/troubleshoot-azure-storage-log-collection.md

 ---
-id: troubleshoot-azure-appendblob-storage-log-collection
+id: troubleshoot-azure-storage-log-collection
-title: Troubleshoot Azure Append Blob Storage Log Collection
+title: Troubleshoot Azure Storage Log Collection
 sidebar_label: Troubleshooting
 description: Follow these steps to learn why log data is not flowing into Sumo from Azure Blob Storage.
 ---